jaredhoberock/cudex/README.md

 # cudex
 CUDA executors

-This repository is work-in-progress of a prototype implementation of a executors-based programming model for CUDA C++.
+This repository is work-in-progress prototype implementation of a executors-based programming model for CUDA C++.

 Three concepts organize the model: